zafrirron/mern-seed/README.md

 ## Introduction

-A modern, clean, and consistent boilerplate using the best practices for Node.js and React, keeping scalability and performance in mind.
+Based on a great job of the originator, added MUI dashboard UI with simple dynamic configuration A modern, clean, and consistent boilerplate using the best practices for Node.js and React, keeping scalability and performance in mind.
 The advanced structure allows building applications of any size.

 ## Support